 - On average we spend 6 hours and 42 minutes online.

-As you can see, people don’t read online the same way as they read a book.
+In other words, people don’t read online the same way as they read a book.
 When people browse the web, they are looking for quick answers.
-That is why many prefer to direct their questions to a FAQ or a chatbot.
+For this reason, many online users prefer to direct their questions to a FAQ or a chatbot.
 People like shortcuts.

-Besides, you have very little time to capture user’s attention.
-You need to keep it simple and interesting for users so they won’t leave your page.
+Furthermore, you have very little time to capture the user’s attention.
+Consequently, You need to keep it uncomplicated and interesting for users so they won’t leave your page.
 Thus, a good option to keep users’ interest is to make it visual: add images and videos where it fits.

 As people say:

 “ A picture’s worth a thousand words”

 Reason 2: your hotel website don’t show what you don’t have

 Doubts when booking a hotel room are common.
 Questions about discounts, breakfast menu, availability for late check-out and check-in time are some of the examples of clients’ queries before they seal the deal with a hotel.
 Answers for those questions may be found on your website.

-When a client can’t find a specific information, he/she doesn’t know if it is because the hotel doesn’t have that thing or if it only forgot to put on the website.
-So to be sure, the client call or text message the hotel (in worse cases, client just give up and go to the next hotel).
+When a client can’t find specific information, he/she doesn’t know if it is because the hotel doesn’t have that thing or if it only forgot to put on the website.
+So to be sure, the client call or text message the hotel (in worse cases, the client just give up and go to the next hotel).

-That means that a lot that of questions your hotel attendants get are about things that your hotel don’t have.
+That means that a lot that of questions your hotel attendants get are about things that your hotel doesn’t have.
 To say “no” to a client is always a sensitive matter.
 You need to say it in a smart way.

-In the other hand, if the users see an online support, chatbot or human, they will try to interact with it to find what they are looking for.
+On the other hand, if the users see online support, chatbot or human, they will try to interact with it to find what they are looking for.
 That is your chance to close the deal.
-To talk to your potential guest where they are in the perfect moment.
+To talk to your potential guests where they are in the perfect moment.